 - how your previously completed credit applies towards your Kinesiology degree

-- about opportunities for student engagement
+- recommended opportunities for student engagement

 Frequently Asked Questions